-9 Packing Instructions
+8 Packing Instructions

-When you need to ship a product it is essential that the original box and packing be used for maximum protection.
+It is essential that the original box and packing be kept in good condition, as this provides vital protection during transit.
 Please do not write on box, but use removable labels.
 If returning for service do not send the cover, as this is easily damaged.
-We recommend that the cover be sent separately as rough handling may damage both the cover and amplifier cosmetics.
-If you are sending the cover on the amplifier, place the amplifier in a plastic bag and wrap packing tape around the amplifier as shown in order to "clamp" the cover down firmly.
+If you are sending the cover place the amplifier in a plastic bag and wrap packing tape around the amplifier as shown in order to "clamp" the cover down firmly.
 This minimises damage if the amplifier is not kept upright.

-- Re-use the supplied plastic bag to keep the amp clean and free from damp. - The mains lead fits in a foam cut-out underneath the amplifier. - Insert the piece of cardboard between the transformer cover and the valve guard; this will prevent the valve guard scratching the transformer paintwork. - Valves should be removed, numbered and packed in "bubblewrap" or similar for protection inside the valve cover. - If the amplifier is stored it is best kept in the box, keep upright in dry conditions.
+- Re-use the supplied plastic bag to keep the amp clean and free from damp. - The mains lead fits in a foam cut-out underneath the amplifier. - Insert the piece of cardboard between the transformer cover and the valve guard; this will prevent the valve guard scratching the transformer paintwork. - Valves should be removed, numbered and packed in "bubblewrap" or similar for protection inside the valve cover. - If the amplifier is stored in the box, keep upright.